Policy Against Bias, Discrimination & Harassment

 • The College administrator determines that the resolution agreed upon by the parties (with or without the assistance of a mediator) is not in the best interests of the College

-If any of these scenarios occur, the case will be referred to a Hearing Officer for a hearing to be conducted.
+If any of these scenarios occur, the case will be referred to back to the formal grievance process for resolution.

 Investigators, Hearing Officers and Appeals Panel members are selected from Hartwick College’s Title IX Team.
 The College’s Title IX Team consists of a pool of qualified faculty and staff members trained to serve as Investigators, Hearing Officers, Appeals Panel members.